-Karma Nirvana is seeking volunteers to join their Community Champions programme to help raise awareness of Honour-Based Abuse and Forced Marriage in the UK.
-The evening will take place on 7th December in Leeds.
+We are seeking volunteers to join our Community Champions programme to help raise awareness of Honour-Based Abuse and Forced Marriage in the UK.
+As well as volunteers the charity is recruiting Trustees, a Secretary and a Treasurer.

 Forced marriages occur when one or both of the prospective spouses do not consent to the marriage but are coerced into it by their families or community, and they are illegal in the UK.
 Everyone has the right to make their own decision as to when and whom they want to marry.

 It can be a very difficult and overwhelming if you (more…)

 Education is vital for any child.
 It provides you with the skill set needed for you to live your life as an independent and successful adult as you grow older.

 In the UK, if you are under 16, you are legally required to attend school full-time until the end of the academic year when you turn 16. (more…)